 Market profile from Altos Research – this is updated weekly, so check back often!
 You can also view the weekly newsletter through the link below, where you can also subscribe to receive this update every week in your inbox.
 Prefer a particular zip code instead?
 You can type in your desired zip in the “Search Anywhere” line and then request that particular weekly update by email.

 The latest Altos update (July 7th) shows increasing inventory and declining market action.
 The current market remains in at a slight seller’s advantage.

 Trends at a Glance for Single Family Homes in Morgan Hill

 Below is a chart with basic info, but to see more information, you may click on this link to see the Real Estate Report for Morgan Hill.
-Prices are up from last month and year.
-Inventory is rising, as are the number of sales.
-The market is heating up noticeably, though it’s still cooler than other markets in the area.
+Almost every sector is up from last month.
+Inventory fell from last month and is less than half of what it was a year ago.
+Sales and pending sales rose showing that it’s an active market.
+The sales vs list price also rose over 3% since last month.
+Generally it’s a warming seller’s market, albeit a little cooler than other areas.